 Homelessness & Hunger

-Family Promise of Greater Des Moines (FPGD) assists families experiencing homelessness through a network of 14 area faith-based host congregations that provide clean, safe overnight shelter and nutritious meals for a period of one week every 3 months.
+Family Promise of Greater Des Moines (FPGD) assists families experiencing homelessness through a network of 14 area faith-based host congregations that provide clean, safe overnight shelter and nutritious meals for a period of one week every season.
 The host congregations provide each family with a private room for sleeping as well as dinner and food for breakfast and for packing a lunch.
-Each time First Unitarian hosts, over 80 volunteers are needed to assist with meals, kitchen clean up, driving, and serving as evening and overnight hosts.
-Contact Elaine Imlau to learn more.
+Each time First Unitarian hosts, about 100 volunteer job slots are filled to assist with meals, kitchen clean up, driving, and serving as evening and overnight hosts.
+Contact Elaine Imlau to learn more firstname.lastname@example.org.